maib-ecomm/maib-payment-gateway-for-woocommerce/README.md

 In order to make real payments you must make at least one successful transaction in the test environment and complete the necessary steps to activate the Production Project.

 ### Steps to activate the Production Project
-1. Profil Activation in maibmerchants
-2. Merchant/maib e-commerce contract
+1. Completed Profile
+2. Profile Validation
+3. E-commerce contract

 ## Functional
 **Two types of payments** (depending on your Project settings):